-The electronic medical record (EMR) software mandated in 2009 is, surprise, reshaping care.
+The electronic medical record (EMR) software mandated in 2009 is, no surprise since you’re still reading this essay, reshaping care.
 Atul Gawande noted that “a system that promised to increase my mastery over my work has, instead, increased my work’s mastery over me.”
 More cynically, “EMRs no longer seem to even pretend to be about patient care,” writes Dr. Judy Stone.
 “The goal is to optimize billing through upcoding.
 You do that, in part, by ‘documenting’ more, through check boxes and screens that you can’t skip.”

-Another era is dawning, that of patient generated medicine.
-Early in the 21st century, two media of unprecedented volume and reach are leading changes in medicine’s trajectory:
+Now another era is dawning, that of patient generated medicine.
+Early in the 21st century, three media of unprecedented volume and reach are leading changes in medicine’s trajectory:

 Social media is empowering patients with niche medical conditions to network and pursue collective action; in parallel, powerful new targeted ad technology makes it possible for companies to target these patients’ needs.
 These communities range from disease-independent platforms like PatientsLikeMe to Facebook groups for people with migraines or psoriasis.
 Podcasts and communities run by Peter Attia and Rhonda Patrick are organizing new constituencies for longevity and athletic health.
 Millions of members of Strava, Peloton, Zwift and the Potterhead Run Club focus on community and healthy competition.
+Programmers share code on Github.
+Laypeople and pros trade insights at Twitter hashtags like #LCHF.
 (All this is apparently invisible to tech pundits like Kara Swisher, who recently summed up social media as “a chaos machine that ginned up a world of socially acceptable sadism.”)

 Patient communities may provide a vehicle for evading the gridlock, pulling innovation through that previously needed to be pushed.
-With patients convening and advocating for themselves, perhaps doctors will transition from being guides to being sherpas.
+With patients convening and advocating for themselves, perhaps doctors will be able to transition from being expedition leaders to being sherpas.

 Until very recently, the fragmented distribution of patients across institutions hindered the discovery of new rare diseases.
 Clinicians working with a single, isolated patient could steadily eliminate known disorders but do little more.
 Families would seek clinicians with the longest history and largest clinic volume to increase their chances of finding a second case… This challenge can be circumvented by tools already created for and by the Internet and social media.